Bryopsidales

 Bryopsidales is an order of green algae, in the class Ulvophyceae.
+It is a diverse group of mostly marine macroalgae.

 Characteristics

-The thallus is filamentous and much branched and may be packed into a mass.
+The thallus is filamentous, highly branched, and may be packed into a mass.
 It is coenocytic, having multi-nucleate cells consisting of cytoplasm contained within a cylindrical cell wall.
-There are no septae and the many discoid chloroplasts, nuclei and other organelles are free to move through the organism.
-The whole organism may consist of a single cell and in the genus Caulerpa this may be several metres across.
+There are no septae, and the many discoid chloroplasts, nuclei and other organelles are free to move through the organism.
+The whole organism may consist of a single cell; in the genus Caulerpa, this single cell may be several metres across.
 In the genus Halimeda, whole seabed meadows may consist of an individual, single-celled organism connected by filamentous threads running through the substrate.

 Reproduction

 Propagation is normally vegetative from small fragments which grow into new individuals.
-Under certain conditions sexual reproduction occurs in a process called holocarpy.
+Under certain conditions, sexual reproduction occurs in a process called holocarpy.
 Almost all of the cytoplasm in the thallus is converted into biflagellate gametes, which are discharged into the sea through papillae.
-After fertilisation, the zygote becomes a protonema and this in turn develops into a new thallus.
+After fertilisation, the zygote becomes a protonema and this, in turn, develops into a new thallus.

+Phylogeny

+Molecular phylogenetic studies suggest the following relationships between extant taxa (Chaetosiphonaceae not included):